mcarla/ufo/README.md

 Examples:

-'k1' of the first element of a line is a parameter:
+'k1' of the first element of the line is a parameter:
 ```
 parameters = [(0, 'k1')]
 ```

 'k1' of the element QF is a parameter.
-If QF appears multiple times (family), every appearence will be affected the same:
+If QF appears multiple times (family) in the line, every appearence will be affected the same:
 ```
 parameters = [('QF', 'length')]
 ```

 Multiples parameters can be specified for one simulation.
-In this case we want to define for each particle the initial coordinates x and y, the length of the family QF and the field component k2 of the third element:
+In this case we want to define for each particle the initial coordinates x and y, the length of the family QF and the field component k2 of the third element in the line:
 ```
 parameters = ['x', 'y', ('QF', 'length'), (2, 'k2')]
 ```